MathieuSoysal/Java-Maven-Project-Template/README.md

   - *To guide you, a FIXME tag has been added to all lines to be edited.*
 - [ ] **Config SonarCloud**
   - To config SonarCloud to your project you need to go on https://sonacloud.io
-  - Replace the file at /.github/workflows/sonar.yml with the yaml file at https://sonacloud.io and if your Java project is not on Java 11, edit this yaml file.
+  - Replace the file at /.github/workflows/sonar.yml with your own yaml file at https://sonacloud.io and if your Java project is not on Java 11, edit this yaml file.

 ## Badges